jacc/awesome-discord/readme.md

 - [Septapus](https://septapus.com) - Bot that creates cartoons out of your server's chat messages.
 - [blargbot](https://blargbot.xyz) - Bot that allows you to create complex custom commands without coding knowledge.
 - [lolbot](https://lolbot.lmao.tf) - Bot with lots of random fun features.
-- [Tweetcord](https://discordbots.org/bot/tweetcord) - The world's first Twitter to Discord bridge.
-Allows you to [tweet](https://why-are-you-buying-clothes-at.the-soup.store/2a95fd.png), [make streams](http://why-are-you-buying-clothes-at.the-soup.store/7f6a05.mp4) and much more - all from your own twitter account.

 ## 💻 Programming Libraries